 Get to know your neighbourhood to save on entertainment

-Shop smart and you’ll find yourself saving money almost immediately, but don’t go out and spend that just yet.
+Shop smart, and you’ll find yourself saving money almost immediately, but don’t go out and spend that just yet.

 One of the biggest budget busters is food.
 We’re all guilty of running to our food apps come lunchtime at the office.
 We suggest limiting your takeout and investing in meal prep instead.
 This may seem like a lot of effort, but if planned out properly in advance, we guarantee you’ll enjoy it.
-Start with a just few simple recipes; a quick Google search for “Meal Prep Recipes” should give you all you need to get planning your week.
-Once you have a list of ingredients. hit the grocery store.
-Apps like Checkout51 will help you save on shopping by giving you cash back for purchasing their listed brands and products.
-After one Sunday of meal prep your lunches will be set for the week – easy and affordable!
+Start with just a few simple recipes; a quick Google search for “Meal Prep Recipes” should give you all you need to get planning your week.
+Once you have a list of ingredients, hit the grocery store.
+Apps like Checkout51 will help you save on shopping by giving you cashback for purchasing their listed brands and products.
+After one Sunday of meal prep, your lunches will be set for the week – easy and affordable!